 Personal Care Plan

-Our Personal Care Plan tells future potential caregivers about you as a person including the little day-to-day preferences that can be easy to take for granted while we're healthy, but can suddenly become important if you can no longer communicate your wishes.
-For example, if you were to suffer a stroke and end up with aphasia, you may be fully aware of your surroundings but may have not be able to communicate your wishes to your caregivers.
+Our Personal Care Plan tells future potential caregivers about you as a person, including the little day-to-day preferences that can be easy to take for granted while you're healthy but can suddenly become important if you can no longer communicate your wishes.
+For example, if you were to suffer a stroke and end up with aphasia, you may be fully aware of your surroundings but may not be able to communicate your wishes to your caregivers.
 The Personal Care Plan addresses things such as what you like to eat and drink, hobbies, what you like to watch on television, what music you enjoy, and similar.

 Personal Planning Portfolio

-Our Personal Planning Portfolio also includes instructions for your Health Care Agent explaining their role and their duties and answering frequently asked questions that they may have such as when a Do Not Resuscitate (DNR) may be appropriate.
+Our Personal Planning Portfolio also includes instructions for your Health Care Agent explaining their role and duties and answering frequently asked questions that they may have, such as when a Do Not Resuscitate (DNR) may be appropriate.

 Although it’s not pleasant to consider one’s potential future incapacitation, we strongly encourage you to share some detailed guidance with your Health Care Agent regarding your health care preferences.
 This will allow you to preserve as much independence and dignity as possible and will reduce stress and family disputes.